harcokuppens/DOMjudgeDockerCompose/README.md

 DOMjudge by default only supports c,c++,java, and pypy3.
 If you want support for more languages you have to do some extra work.
 However I also made that work easier in this repository.

-The `docker-compose.yml` configuration makes the judgehost containers to execute the `install-extra-languages/install-languages` script in the chroot environment of the judgehost where it executes the submissions.
+The `docker-compose.runtime-extra-lang.yml` configuration makes the judgehost containers to execute the `install-extra-languages/install-languages` script in the chroot environment of the judgehost where it executes the submissions.
 You can then easily add your favorite languages by adding installation commands for these languages in this `install-extra-languages/install-languages` script.

+The standard `docker-compose.yml` instead uses a customized judgehost image which already has the extra languages rust and kotlin installed.
+So, by using the standard `docker-compose.yml` in this repository you automatically get language support for  c,c++,java,pypy3,kotlin and rust!
+Although these 6 languages are installed, by default only the first 4 are activate, the latter two you should enable yourself.

 DOMjudge has a separate configuration page for the 'language' and its compiler 'executable`.
 The 'language' page defines the general configuration of the language,